gaelreyrol/koreader-nix/ReadMe.md

 ## Usage

-1. Please checks any important changes [here](https://github.com/koreader/koreader/wiki/Installation-on-Kobo-devices).
+1. Please check any important changes [here](https://github.com/koreader/koreader/wiki/Installation-on-Kobo-devices).
 2. Make sure your ebook is plugged in.
+3. On the selection menu, update KOReader first.
-3. Update KOReader first and then KFMon if you need to.
+4. Re-run the command to update KFMon if you need to.

 The installer relies on the [semi-automated installation](https://github.com/koreader/koreader/wiki/Installation-on-Kobo-devices#semi-automated-installation-method) method.